feramjo-webdev/filter-menu-react/README.md

 ### Previous Version:

 This project was originally built using vanilla JavaScript.
-You can find the original code here: [filter-menu](https://github.com/feramjo-webdev/filter-menu.git).
+You can find the original code here: [Filter Menu](https://github.com/feramjo-webdev/filter-menu.git).